dataiku/dkumonitor/README.md

 DATA_DIR/bin/dkmadmin install-boot
 ```

-Optionally, the `--name` flag can be used in case you want to install several instances on the same host.
+Optionally, the `-name` flag can be used in case you want to install several instances on the same host.
 Both init scripts and `systemd` are supported and automatically detected.

 ## Update to new version of dkumonitor